dwallet-labs/dwallet-network/sdk/graphql-transport/README.md

 # `@mysten/graphql-transport`

-This package provides a `SuiTransport` that enables `SuiClient` to make requests using the RPC 2.0 (GraphQL) API instead of the JSON RPC API.
+This package provides a `PeraTransport` that enables `PeraClient` to make requests using the RPC 2.0 (GraphQL) API instead of the JSON RPC API.

 ## Install